Youth Movements : Why A Generation Is Quietly Rebelling Against The Rules Of Society

-Young people are looking at societies deal offered to them — Work hard, wait longer, sacrifice more for a potential reward later in life.
-But most importantly youth are now starting to ask a simple, yet somewhat dangerous, question :
+Perhaps this growing force of young people are looking at societies deal offered to them — Work hard, wait longer, sacrifice more for a potential reward later in life, and are now starting to ask a simple, yet somewhat dangerous, yet profound question :

 What if this no longer makes sense?